TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-pricing-azuresubscriptionsandservices.md

 # azure subscriptions and services

 ## **Recommended Steps**

-* Estimate your expected monthly bill using our Pricing Calculator: [Price and estimate the costs for your Azure Products](https://azure.microsoft.com/pricing/calculator/) <br>
+* Estimate your expected monthly bill using our Pricing Calculator: [Price and estimate the costs for your Azure Products](https://azure.microsoft.com/pricing/calculator/)
-* Learn about Azure service pricing and purchase options: [Azure pricing and purchase options](https://azure.microsoft.com/pricing/) <br>
+* Learn about Azure service pricing and purchase options: [Azure pricing and purchase options](https://azure.microsoft.com/pricing/)
-* Learn more about service or specific pricing model - [Azure Purchase FAQ](https://azure.microsoft.com/pricing/faq/) <br>
+* Learn more about service or specific pricing model - [Azure Purchase FAQ](https://azure.microsoft.com/pricing/faq/)

 ### Enterprise Agreement (EA)